ThomasKoenigBern/MS-Template-Explorer/README.md

 ### Loading templates:
 - If you have conducted the microstate analysis using our EEGLAB toolbox (available here: https://github.com/ThomasKoenigBern/microstates), you can directly import your grandmean(s) into the editor by using the <img src="Open.jpg" alt= “” width="20" height="20">
  button.
 Note that you can only edit the template with a single number of classes.
-If your data contains more than one set, you will be asked to make choice during the import.
+If your data contains more than one set, you will be asked to make a choice during the import.
 - For data created in CarTool, you should be able to use the <img src="CarTool.png" alt= “” width="20" height="20"> button.
 Note that you also need the corresponding xyz file.
 - For other data, you can read in the maps as map x electrode text file, and provide a list of electrode labels of the 10-20 system for the elecrode coordinates use the  <img src="txt.png" alt= “” width="20" height="20"> button.
 - Other import options may be implemented upon reasonable request.